 The diamond industry uses the word “cut” in two different ways.
 First, it’s used to describe the shape of a diamond (for example, an “emerald cut” diamond).
 The second way “diamond cut” is used is to describe the reflective qualities of a diamond.
 The reflective quality of the diamond is determined by how well the diamond was cut.

-Diamond-Cut specifically refers to the quality of a diamond’s angles, proportions, symmetrical facets, brilliance, fire, scintillation and finishing details.
-Skilled craftsmen transform a rough diamond to a gleaming polished diamond by polishing tiny facets into the rough stone.
+Diamond-Cut specifically refers to the quality of a diamond’s angles, proportions, symmetrical facets, brilliance, fire, scintillation, and finishing details.
+Skilled craftsmen transform a rough diamond into a gleaming polished diamond by polishing tiny facets into the rough stone.
 Facets are the flat, polished surfaces of a diamond.
 The quality of the cut is crucial to the diamond’s final beauty and value.
 And of all the 4Cs, it is the most complex and technically difficult to analyze.
 These factors directly impact a diamond’s ability to sparkle, along with its overall aesthetic appeal.
-The cut of a diamond refers to their proportion and finish.
+The cut of a diamond refers to its proportion and finish.

 It is an art and a science to cut a gem-quality diamond out of a mined rough diamond.